angular-starter-kit/starter-kit/README.md

 # Starter kit
-Web project start kit including tooling, best practices and template seed.
+Web project starter kit including tooling, best practices and project seed.

 It is based on our experience in large web projects, with architecture choices aiming for a clean, no-brainer development experience even for beginner teams.